yousefvand/shellman-ebook/manuscript/basics.md

 The whitespace between `$a` and `$b` is the whitespace between `Hello` and `world` in the output.

-If we want to assign a variable if and only if it has no value currently, then we can use `assign if empty` snippet:
+If we want to assign a variable if and only if it has no value currently, then we can use `assign if empty` | `variable default value` snippet:

 ```bash
 #!/usr/bin/env bash